Site Loader

 What does this mean for you?

-This site is dedicated to sharing facts about unionization for nurses working at clinics where petitions for election are already filed and for all nurses working at any Essentia Health clinic.
+This site is dedicated to sharing facts about unionization for those working at clinics and other sites where petitions for election are already filed and for all nurses working at any Essentia Health clinic.
 Our goal is to help you make a fully informed, personal decision about unionization based on facts, not promises or rumors.

 Facts to Know about Collective Bargaining